ProfessionalWiki/Bootstrap/README.md

 ### Installation without Composer

-1. Install and enable the [Bootstrap][bootstrap] extension.

-2. [Download][download] Bootstrap and place the file(s) in a directory called Bootstrap in your skins/ folder.
+1. [Download][download] Bootstrap and place the file(s) in a directory called Bootstrap in your skins/ folder.

-3. In the MediaWiki installation directory, add `"extensions/Bootstrap/composer.json` to the `include` section of the `merge-plugin` section in the file `composer.local.json`.
+2. In the MediaWiki installation directory, add `"extensions/Bootstrap/composer.json` to the `include` section of the `merge-plugin` section in the file `composer.local.json`.

-4. Still in the MediaWiki installation directory, from a command line run<br>
+3. Still in the MediaWiki installation directory, from a command line run<br>
    `composer update --no-dev -o`.

-5. Add the following code at the bottom of your LocalSettings.php:
+4. Add the following code at the bottom of your LocalSettings.php:

 ```php
 wfLoadExtension( 'Bootstrap' );
 ```

-6. __Done:__ Navigate to _Special:Version_ on your wiki to verify that the skin is successfully installed.
+5. __Done:__ Navigate to _Special:Version_ on your wiki to verify that the skin is successfully installed.

 ## Documentation